If you're a B2B content marketer working in an industry experiencing an economic

 items I mentioned earlier.
 Some of your target audience is unemployed, and those that are

-For your followers that are still employed, instead of solely creating awareness content meant
+For followers who are still employed, instead of solely creating awareness content meant

 to steer customers to buying a new solution, create content that educates them about how to